 The gun could also fire a 0.2kt nuclear projectile if need be.

-A Soviet Army heavy artillery brigade had 12 S-23 weapons; the amount of fire power was staggering along with 155mm and 130 mm artillery howitzers in the division.
+A typical Soviet Army heavy artillery brigade of the period would showcase about 12 of the S-23 weapons which provided a staggering amount of on-call, target-area fire when operated in conjunction with 130mm and 155mm field howitzers in the division.

-The S-23 had an 8.8 m (28 ft 10.46 in) barrel.
-To reduce the overall length the barrel could be moved and linked to the trailing double wheel carriage.
-The carriage was a standard split type with two twin rubber tires in front and a dolly in the rear, also with two rubber tires.
+The S-23 system showcased a 28.10 foot gun tube.
+To reduce the overall length, the barrel could be locked to the trailing double wheel carriage which also aided in road transportation of the unit.
+The carriage was a standard "split arm" type and was completed with two twin rubber-tired roadwheels, one axle set to the front and a dolly to the rear.

-Rate of fire was 1 round per minute and 1 round per 2 minutes of sustained fire.
-The effective range of an HE projectile was a reported 30,400 meters (33,245 yards) while a rocket-assisted projectile could reach within 43,800 meters (47,900 yards).
+Rate-of-fire (RoF) was about one round-per-minute and one round per two minutes when attempting sustained fire actions.
+The effective range of an HE projectile was out to 30,400 meters (33,245 yards) while a Rocket-Assisted Projectile (RAP) could reach well within 43,800 meters (47,900 yards).

 The series was widely exported with operators in ranging from Cuba and Egypt to Syrian and Yemen.
 The gun was produced in the thousands.